CodeYourFuture/fundamentals-course/lesson-4.md

 * volunteers to call out to switch navigator and driver roles every 10 minutes loosely
 * don't run the session too long.  stressful for some.

+# After lunch

+## Pairing session with an instructor

+Each student will have a pairing session with one of the instructors to solve a programming problem using JavaScript in CodePen.

+## Continue working on khan academy projects

+sometimes individually

+sometimes in pairs

+sometimes with the teacher, live coding

-## Zombies, plants, fishtanks, draw() function...
+## Retro: Zombies, plants, fishtanks, draw() function...
 How is all this relevant in the real world?

+Let's do the first Kahoot again.
+(Instructor's note: [run quiz here](https://play.kahoot.it/v2/?quizId=62bd599b-af55-41c3-b335-c28c9060c023))

+Look back at the [roadmap](roadmap-of-concepts.md)

 Believe it or not, you've been learning the basics of programming, relevant to a whole range of coding jobs.
 We'll look at specific elements you've learned about and how they're relevant elsewhere.

-Look back at the [roadmap](roadmap-of-concepts.md)

-#### JavaScript differences
+Outside of the Khan Academy course, you'll see some differences in JavaScript:

-* let and const instead of var
+* `let` and `const` used instead of var
 * functions can be created many ways (khan academy way is uncommon)
+* more features to learn about
+* ...

 ## Other free resources